-Study shows mindfulness training can help reduce teacher stress and burnoutAugust 28th, 2013 in Psychology & Psychiatry /
+Study shows mindfulness training can help reduce teacher stress and burnoutAugust 28, 2013 by Jill Ladwig in Medicine & Health / Psychology & Psychiatry

 Teachers who practice "mindfulness" are better able to reduce their own levels of stress and prevent burnout, according to a new study conducted by the Center for Investigating Healthy Minds (CIHM) at the University of Wisconsin-Madison Waisman Center.